Bernese Mountain Dogs are strikingly big, snuggly and smart… and extra slobbery!

 But this means you may find yourself with a big dog who likes doing zoomies indoors… a recipe for chaos in a smaller home!

 Berners need to learn about the world, environment, people, and animals in the right way.
-Habituation (teaching a pup to ignore things around them and focus on their owner) and socialisation (knowing environmental factors are okay and safe to interact with) is essential to bring out the best in these wonderful dogs!
+Habituation (teaching a pup to ignore things around them and focus on their owner) and socialisation (knowing environmental factors are okay and safe to interact with) are essential to bringing out the best in these wonderful dogs!

 This is a vital step to helping them stay happy.
 If it’s missed or not done well, they can show fear-based aggression.
 For a big dog like a Berner, this is very serious.